 of real gruesome gore after the event, but this focuses on the most extreme gore involving people still alive or being executed, often inflicted by other human

 beings and watched by spectators and cameraman.
 This makes what is already unbearable into something infinitely worse.
 Most of the footage involves muslim beheadings

-around the world, performed manually, brutally, slowly and unbelievably cruelly with a knife, causing the human being to die very slowly and in the most gruesome way.
+around the world, performed manually, brutally, slowly and unbelievably cruelly with a knife, causing the human being to die slowly and in a most gruesome way.

 Other footage involve horribly gory accidents that somehow don't kill the victims, or various fatal, gory tortures that people put other people through.
 I have a very

 strong stomach but I am not ashamed to say that I fast-forwarded through most of this and it still made me cry and recoil.
 So to answer the question posed by this

 movie about facing reality: I guess I am not ready.
 Why should I be ready for this?
 Don't watch this unless you want to risk the chance of becoming a misanthrope.